swastim01/app-ideas/Projects/2-Intermediate/Habit-Tracker-App.md

 **Tier:** 2-Intermediate

-Add a clear description of the application and its main features.
-Answer the following questions:

--   "What is the purpose of this application?"
-    The Habit Tracker app helps users build and maintain positive habits by tracking daily progress, visualizing streaks, and sending reminders to encourage consistency.
--   "Are there any resources needed in order to complete the project?"
-    Yes.
-A database or local storage for saving habits, and a charting library (e.g., Chart.js, Recharts) for visualizing streaks.
-Notifications or cron jobs can be used for reminders.
+Habit Tracker is an app designed to help users build and maintain positive habits by tracking daily progress, visualizing streaks, and sending reminders.
+Users can create, edit, and manage habits, mark them as completed, and view their progress over time.
+To implement this project, a database or local storage is needed for storing habit data, along with a charting library (e.g., Chart.js or Recharts) for visualizing streaks.
+Notifications or cron jobs can be added to provide daily reminders.

 ## User Stories